 - Go slow on filling: Don't pack the rolls with too much filling to allow you to have some room to roll tightly.

 - Tight rolling: While rolling, take your time to keep the filling ingredients tight and snug.
-If too loose, the filling can fall apart easier once you take your first bite!
+If too loose, the filling can fall apart easily once you take your first bite!

-I think we will all agree that a hoisin peanut sauce or a Thai peanut butter sauce is the best way to enjoy spring rolls!
+I think hoisin peanut sauce or Thai peanut butter sauce are the best dipping sauces to enjoy spring rolls!
 They are quick to make, healthy, high in protein and so full of flavor.
-I make these sauces regularly for buddha bowls, to dip tofu sticks in (my kids favorite!) and for noodle bowls.
-You can make them ahead to save some time when ready to eat.
-Hope you give them a try!

 Also an amazing idea would be to dip them in this orange sauce.
 It is a little spicy with a nice zesty & sweet combo of flavor, although you can easily make this sauce mild as well if serving for kids.